What are the Big Concerns?

 This will be the first modern split of a US-based mainline denomination over anticipated changes.

 Again, while the United Methodist Church is a global denomination, a majority of members (and the vast majority of its financial support) are from the United States.
 There have been denominational splits in recent decades over similar issues in North America (e.g. Baptists, Presbyterians, Lutherans, and Episcopalians), but in every case a minority group left after decisions were made by the main body that dissidents could no longer live with.
 This is not the case in the present impasse in the United Methodist Church.
-Those who plan to leave our denomination are a minority of Americans who plan to do so before any of the expected changes have been made to our Discipline.
+Those who plan to leave our denomination are a minority of Americans who plan to do so before any of the changes they expect have been made to our Discipline.

 The beliefs, structure, and future of the “Global Methodist Church” are unclear.